 I stare down the steep slope, which I know is riddled with moguls hidden by flat light.
 I had felt the fear building as we traversed across; at some point, I knew I’d have to turn my skis down the slope and have faith in them and myself.
 It was the latter of the two that was the issue.
-I’d spent the morning learning techniques to deal with terrain just like this, but as we came to a stop all of the tips and tricks floated away – this is too steep, there are too many moguls, I can’t see and…
+I’d spent the morning of my women’s ski camp learning techniques to deal with terrain just like this, but as we came to a stop all of the tips and tricks floated away – this is too steep, there are too many moguls, I can’t see and…

 The woman in front of me turned.
 It wasn’t particularly pretty, but she was brave and she was heading down the slope in an upright position.
 We’d been skiing together all weekend, and if she could do it, I could do it.
 I turned my skis down the slope.